 "Alright, well at least give me a gin and tonic while I'm waiting."

 She took the drink and found a booth out of the way near the corner.
-Dang, I can't even take notes without approval.
-Well, at least I can try to enjoy my drink and take in the atmosphere.
-The "vampy" club-goers and other young folks stood around island tables talking closely over empty bottles and glasses.
+She couldn't even take notes without approval.
+Contrary to popular belief, social science was extremely serious business.
+Working with human subjects was highly regulated.
+For now, she could at least enjoy her drink and soak up first impressions of the atmosphere.
+The "vampy" club-goers and other young folks stood around island tables talking closely over half-filled bottles and empty glasses.
 Many people were out on the dance floor grinding and shaking away.
-The more touristy types, she noticed, kept mainly to the booths where they sipped their sugary alcohol and greasy bar food.
-Or they hung over a large souvenir case, where no less than three employees were busy swiping credit cards and passing back bags stuffed with Fangtasy and True Blood merchandise.
-At the center of the back wall, on a raised platform surrounded by velvet roping, sat a large carved chair with plush leather and brass tacks.
-A spotlight hung over it rather dramatically.
-A number of people snapped photos.
-It's an odd but clever mix, shepondered.
-On the one hand it's way over the top – all the fake Sookies break the suspension of disbelief.
-On the other, the throne chair makes it seem like maybe, just maybe, it is possible that a real vampire could actually walk in and sit down.
-Whoever thought of this is one hell of a keen businessperson.
+The more touristy types, she noticed, kept mainly to the booths where they sipped their sugary alcohol and plowed through plates of greasy bar food.
+Or they hung over a large souvenir case, where no less than three employees were busy swiping credit cards and passing back bags stuffed with Fangtasy and official True Blood merchandise.
+At the center of the back wall, a large carved chair with plush leather and brass tacks sat on a raised platform surrounded by velvet roping.
+A single spotlight illuminated it rather dramatically.
+People snapped photos of the empty chair.
+It was an odd but brilliant mix - decor and staff so over the top it threatened to break the suspension of disbelief.
+On the other hand, the throne made it seem like maybe, just maybe, a real vampire might just walk in and sit down.
+Whoever conceived of the club was one hell of a keen businessperson.

 The rest of the night was uneventful.
-She wasn't inclined to dance, at least not with the young guys who'd come to her table.
-They were young enough to be her students! she had howled internally.
-Towards 4am Lillian, after her third drink, decided to call it quits.
+Lillian wasn't inclined to dance, certainly not with the several young men who'd come to her table to ask.
+They were young enough to be one of her college students.
+Towards 4am, after her third drink, Lillian decided to call it quits.
 As she was passing by the bar, the bartender gestured at her.

 "Hey lady, uh, I'm sorry, I got caught up with work.
 Lemme take you back, boss said he'd see you."

-Lillian just stared at him.
+Lillian stared at him.
 "What?
-I've been here for four hours!" she bellowed.
+Are you...What!?
+I've been waiting here for four hours!"

-He took her down a hallway, past the bathrooms.
+He took her down a hallway, past the bathrooms, and she scowled at the bartender's back the entire way.
 Everything was lit with a blacklight, which made the goofy vampire movie posters lining the black wall to pop out colorfully.
 At the end of the hallway, the kid left her in front of a door where a security guard stood.

 "Hi, I'm here to see the manager?"

-"Gladly, yes.
+"Gladly, gladly.
 Well, tell me about what it is that brings you here.
-Some kind of report is it?"
+Some kind of report, is it?"

 "Hrm, yes.
 Good point.
 Well, I'm gonna have to check with the owners, of course," he said in a thick Louisiana drawl.
 "But I'll give you a ring as soon as possible."

 "Oh, well honey," he said.
-Here Lillian gritted her teeth at the "quaint" southernism.
+She gritted her teeth at the "quaint" Southernism.
 "It's a consortium of investors.
 But I wouldn't worry.
 There's no such thing as bad publicity, right?
 I'll let you know what they say."